 What information will I get about my appointment?

 You should be given information about where to go for your tests and scans, which health professionals you’ll see and anything you need to do to prepare.
 Some people have a list of questions ready to ask about tests and scans, to help make sure they get all the information they would like.

 You should be referred to the nearest possible hospital for the appointments you need, but this might not be your local hospital.
 This is because not all hospitals have lymphoma specialists or the equipment to carry out the tests and scans you might need.
 In most cases, you have a right to choose which hospital you go to for treatment.
 You can read about your choices in the NHS on the NHS website.

 The tests and scans you have will depend on your symptoms and what your doctor thinks might be causing them.

 A biopsy is the test used to check whether you have lymphoma.
 It can also give information about the specific type of lymphoma and how fast it’s growing.

 We have more information about tests and scans for lymphoma.

-You might choose to take someone with you to your appointments to provide emotional support.
-You could also ask them to help you to remember any questions you wanted to ask or to note down the information you are given.
+You can take someone with you to the hospital, such as a family member or friend.
+As well as providing emotional support, you could ask them to help you to remember any questions you wanted to ask or to make a note of the information you are given.

-For some tests and scans, for example an MRI scan, it won’t be possible for friends or family members to be in the same room as you.
+For some tests and scans (for example an MRI scan or X-ray), it isn’t possible for friends or family members to be in the same room as you.
 However, they can still go with you to the hospital and wait in a different room.

 What should I do if I’d like a second opinion?